amychurchwell/track_suggester/README.md

 An issue that I have not yet resolved is in regards to the number ranges that are assigned to each result.
 *The possibility of a tie has not been addressed.*
+*There is overlap in results due to the limited nature of the number ranges.*

 ## Support and contact details